iiMidknightii/PathMesh3D/README.md

 ### PathScene3D
 `PathScene3D` creates instances of a `PackedScene` resource along the the path.
 It will automatically add the instances as internal children of itself and distribute their transforms according to selected settings.
 If it is desired, the instances can be "baked" by calling `bake_instances`, which unparents them from the `PathScene3D` node and returns them in an array.
 From there, they can be reparented as more permanent nodes.

-## Latest Release - v1.3.0
+## Latest Release - v1.3.1
-* Fixed `PathExtrude3D` UV generation and material issues.
+* Fixed `PathMesh3D` transform issue.
-* Added the `PathScene3D` node.
+* All nodes now have the ability to either place the generated mesh local to their own global transform or "stick" to the `Path3D` node's global transform.
-* Applied the `Path3D` node transform to the generated meshes/instances, while un-applying the helper node's transform (meaning the mesh/instance will always follow the curve in the editor no matter the relative node transformations).
+* Regenerated using Godot-CPP 4.4.1

 ## Contributing
 Feel free to leave any feedback, suggestions, bug reports, and contributions to the repository at [https://github.com/iiMidknightii/PathMesh3D](https://github.com/iiMidknightii/PathMesh3D).